cardano-foundation/CIPs/CIP-0122/README.md

 semantics-modified second data argument respectively, and let $n$ be either of their lengths in bytes; see the
 [section on padding versus truncation semantics](#padding-versus-truncation-semantics) for the exact specification of this.
-Let the result of `bitwiseLogicalAnd`, given
+Let the result of `andByteString`, given
 $b_1, b_2$ and some padding semantics argument, be $b_r$, also of length $n$ in bytes.
 We use $b_1\\{i\\}$ to refer to the byte at index $i$ in $b_1$ (and analogously for $b_2$, $b_r$); see the [section on the bit indexing